4 Reasons Why Storage Conditions Matter for Extracellular Vesicle Research

 Four reasons why storage conditions matter to the world of extracellular vesicle research.

 The optimisation of sample storage conditions for extracellular vesicle (EV)-based research and applications is aimed at one common goal: obtaining results that reflect the original physiological state of EVs.
-As biofluid storage conditions can impact EV concentration and composition, the isolation and analysis of fresh samples is often preferable – but not always practical.<super-script>1,2<super-script> Consequently, collection and storage protocols are needed: both for the preservation of samples from the time of collection until they are processed for EV separation, and for the time between EV isolation and analysis.
+As biofluid storage conditions can impact EV concentration and composition, the isolation and analysis of fresh samples is often preferable – but not always practical.1,2 Consequently, collection and storage protocols are needed: both for the preservation of samples from the time of collection until they are processed for EV separation, and for the time between EV isolation and analysis.

-The issue of EV storage is complex, with many different factors involved; there are more than 30 types of mammalian biofluids, each containing multiple EV subtypes – and, EV components will be differentially affected by storage conditions.<super-script>3<super-script> Given the scope of these complexities, MISEV2018 does not provide recommendations for all possible scenarios.<super-script>3<super-script> Instead, ISEV encourages the development of such guidelines under the MISEV umbrella.
+The issue of EV storage is complex, with many different factors involved; there are more than 30 types of mammalian biofluids, each containing multiple EV subtypes – and, EV components will be differentially affected by storage conditions.3 Given the scope of these complexities, MISEV2018 does not provide recommendations for all possible scenarios.3 Instead, ISEV encourages the development of such guidelines under the MISEV umbrella.
 Furthermore – as very few large-scale studies are available to guide recommendations for storage conditions – researchers should evaluate the effects of their processing and storage methods on their own EV populations of interest.

 To help researchers consider possible sources of variation during storage, we released an app note titled: How to Store Extracellular Vesicles: A Comprehensive Guide on EV Storage Across a Variety of Samples.
 The app note contains a wealth of published, up-to-date resources, and discusses considerations for storing a range of sample types.
 Considerations for EV storage are covered, including tips for storing EVs prior to EV isolation, as well as pre-analytical considerations post-EV isolation.
 Be sure to download the full app note and keep an eye out for future blog posts which highlight some of these considerations.
 For now, we share four reasons why storage conditions are important for EV research.